chef/knife-vsphere/README.md

 * datastore
 * resource pool

-Note: For Windows guests we can run sysprep
+Note: For Windows guests we can run FIELDS

 ## Basic Examples: